What is astigmatism?

 4. Corneal astigmatism, crystal astigmatism, etc.

-What are the hazards of astigmatism?
+What are The Dangers of Astigmatism?

 Vooglam Blog